City Rail Link Contract 2 - enabling works

 We designed and implemented a better solution, whereby a permanent deck was built at the same level as the headstocks.
 By removing the need to demolish it at the end, we were able to reduce the duration of disruption at the intersection from 2.5 years to 11 months, and traffic kept flowing throughout.

-Because Albert Street was to remain open to public traffic throughout the project, there was no space on either side of the trench for the vehicles and plant required to remove spoil and deliver concrete, steel and backfill materials.
-The team came up with an innovative solution to use the top level of steel holding the trench open to also support a large working deck (6.3m) suspended above the trench.
+Because Albert Street remained open to public traffic throughout the project, there was no space on either side of the trench for the vehicles and plant required to remove spoil and deliver concrete, steel, and backfill materials.
+Our team came up with an innovative solution to use the top level of steel holding the trench open to also support a large working deck (6.3m) suspended above the trench.
 The deck provides space for a portion of the public traffic lane and most of the construction space to ‘fly’ over the trench excavation and tunnel construction works.

 Key to Success